jesse-wei/jesse-wei.github.io/_posts/2022-08-10-guide-to-act.md

 <div class="caption">Where's Waldo</div>

-* Let's compare this to an official ACT<sup>®</sup> Science passage.
+* Let's compare this to an official ACT Science passage.
 Specifically, view an official practice test in the latest [Preparing for the ACT Test booklet](https://www.act.org/content/dam/act/unsecured/documents/Preparing-for-the-ACT.pdf), and scroll to the Science section.
 * As you can see, Science passages includes lots of confusing science terms and information.
 Your job, however, is to ignore all the distractions and find what the question asks for.
   * Specifically, don't worry about not understanding some of the science terms - the passage provides all the definitions you need.
-* The most important part of ACT<sup>®</sup> Science is knowing what to look for.
+* The most important part of ACT Science is knowing what to look for.
 The questions help with this by using terms such as “In Figure 1,” “Based on study 2,” and “According to the passage,” which tell you where to locate your answer.
 * Primary locators are what you should look at first and tell you roughly where to look for your answer.
 Secondary locators tell you exactly what your answer (Waldo) is.

 |Primary locators|Explanation|